 - 3.1 Carry out inspections the next available working day after notification (excluding applications pre-2018).
 Such requests for inspection must be made with Council by 3.00 pm on the day preceding the day of inspection.
-Inspections will be accepted by submission of online form on Council's website or by calling Council's Development Admin Team on (02) 6378 2988. - 3.2 Make a written record of the inspection and provide a copy to the relevant owner and/or applicant via electronic transmission (e-mail). - 3.3 Advise the Client of the details of the work the subject of an unsatisfactory inspection and the need (if any) to carry out a re-inspection. - 3.4 Notify the Client if any additional fees for inspection are required as a result of re-inspection for incomplete or defective works.
-Re-inspection fees will be levied and payable for all re-inspections required as a result of work not being completely ready for the booked inspection or as a result of defective works - 3.5 Issue determinations for OC's and subdivision certificates on the prescribed form.
+Inspections will be accepted by telephone (02) 6378 2850 or in person at Council's Main Administration office. - 3.2 Make a written record of the inspection and provide a copy to the relevant owner and/or applicant via electronic transmission (e-mail). - 3.3 Advise the Client of the details of the work the subject of an unsatisfactory inspection and the need (if any) to carry out a re-inspection. - 3.4 Notify the Client if any additional fees for inspection are required as a result of re-inspection for incomplete or defective works.
+Re-inspection fees will be levied and payable for all re-inspections required as a result of work not being completely ready for the booked inspection or as a result of defective works. - 3.5 Issue determinations for OC's and subdivision certificates on the prescribed form.